arungudelli/angularjswiki/content/en/fontawesome/fa-times-circle.md

-## Animate Times Circle icon with steps
+## Animate fa-times-circle icon with steps
 While animating the font awesome icon,We can rotate fa-times-circle icon in 8 steps instead of uniform rotation.

 To animate font awesome fa-times-circle icon with 8 step rotation, use fa-pulse icon along with fa-spin class.